noahjahn/prospect/README.md

 > If you've already done all steps previously, you can skip to Step 7.

 ### 1. Prerequisites

+> [!WARNING]
+> The latest Steam version of The Cycle: Frontier currently does not work with Windows 11 24H2!

+> [!IMPORTANT]
+> You must have The Cycle: Frontier from Steam in your Steam library to be able to download it.
+> Otherwise, the download will fail with an error message about missing license.

 Before you start, you'll need the following software downloaded and installed: